liamoc/wizards/README.md

 foo :: Wizard Haskeline Int
 ```

-Or polymorphically for many back-ends line so:
+Or polymorphically for many back-ends like so:

 ```haskell
 foo :: (Output :<: b, Line :<: b) => Wizard b Int